Why this post?

 Is this enough?

-Even if industry will decide to get their acts together and put a patch to MPEG’s business model, it is easy to anticipate that the next threat is just around the corner.
+Even if industry will decide to get their acts together and accept to put a patch to MPEG’s business model, it is easy to anticipate that the next threat is just around the corner.
 But MPEG cannot have a future if it is going to pass from crisis to crisis, each of which has an inevitable “cost”.

 MPEG’s problem – so far a blessing – is that it is a working group, the lowest organisational structure in ISO.
 MPEG’s governance is weak: if there is a need, like it happened recently, to bring problems to the attention of the decision making layers in ISO, it is necessary to cross several layers of other committees with completely different priorities and concerns, each time asking for their approval and each time getting a diluted message.
 Only by becoming a Technical Committee can MPEG, the forerunner of problems that other committees will experience in the years to come, stay competitive in the market.